AOP

 style AOP and primarily provides proxy-based AOP from the full AspectJ capabilities.

-- Proxy-based AOP implementation: It creates and provides a proxy for the target object.
-This proxy, which wraps the target, is generated at server runtime.
+- It creates and provides a proxy for the target object.

-- Provides only method join points: Supplementary functionalities (advice) can only be applied at runtime when the core functionality’s (target object’s) method is called.
+- Advice can only be applied at runtime when the core functionality’s (target object’s) method is called.

 Key Components